Article 1 – Definitions

 - The Client is aware that an Infringement may occur during the service period.
 The Service Provider cannot be held liable for damage as a result of an Infringement.

 - Any liability for damage arising from or related to the implementation of an Agreement is always limited to the amount that is paid out in the relevant case by the (professional) liability insurance policy (s) concluded.
-This amount is increased by the amount of the deductible according to the relevant policy.

 - The Service Provider is not liable for damage ensuing from this Agreement, unless the Service Provider caused the damage intentionally or with gross negligence.